Give us a call today! 251.945.5157

 Lay Fresh Pine Straw

+Pine straw is a tough multi-tasker - it conserves soil moisture and temperature, acts as a natural mulch, and deters weed growth, all while helping your flower beds and landscape look great.
 Pine straw is a great addition to your landscape year-round, and now is one of the best times to lay a fresh batch.
 Like pre-emergents, pine straw works best to deter spring weeds before they begin growing.
 That’s because it prevents weeds by blocking seeds access to bare ground, and then deprives any new seedlings of sunlight so they can’t germinate.

 As a bonus, a pre-spring application of fresh straw will also protect the growth of new plants!
 Spring bulbs like tulips and daffodils can easily penetrate pine straw if it’s already there, but their delicate blooms are easily trampled by new straw.
 You’ll want to get it applied and spread before they begin to grow to guarantee beautiful spring beds.